noryev/kueue/docs/tasks/administer_cluster_quotas.md

 The flavor names in the fields `.spec.resources[*].flavors[*].resourceFlavor` should match the names of the ResourceFlavors created earlier.

-Note that `memory` is referencing the `default` flavor created in the [single flavor setup](#single-clusterqueue-and-single-resourceflavor-setup)
-This means that you don't want to distinguish if the memory is given from `x86` or `arm` nodes.
+Note that `memory` is referencing the `default` flavor created in the [single flavor setup.](#single-clusterqueue-and-single-resourceflavor-setup) This means that you don't want to distinguish if the memory is given from `x86` or `arm` nodes.

 To create the ClusterQueue, run the following command: